rvl13/stm32-button-blinky-no-ram/README.md

     - OpenOCD
     - ARM GNU toolchain (arm-none-eabi)
     - Note that you will need to add all these installed locations to path, or provide full path in makefile.
-- Open terminal window (command window) from any of the project directories and run this commands :
+- Open terminal window (command window) from any of the project directories (say button_blinky_05) and run these commands :
     - **make clean** - to clean the build
     - **make all** - to build the executable
     - **make load** - to launch OpenOCD GDB server